CoolBeansProgramming/Bellabeat-Case-Study/README.md

 Data source:

 FitBit Fitness Tracker Data on [Kaggle]( https://www.kaggle.com/datasets/arashnic/fitbit) in 18 csv files.
 The data contains smart health data from personal fitness trackers for thirty fitbit users.
-The data was collected via a survey of personal tracker data, including minute-level output for physical activity, hear rate, and sleep monitoring, through Amazon Mechanical Turk between March 12, 2016 and May 12, 2016 .
+The data was collected via a survey of personal tracker data, including minute-level output for physical activity, hear rate, and sleep monitoring, through Amazon Mechanical Turk between March 12, 2016 and May 12, 2016.
+It was updated two years ago as of August 2022.
 The data includes information about daily activity, steps, and heart rate.

 Limitations: